interact-rs/interact/doc/src/examples/actix.md

 # Actix

-To get a taste of Interact as applied to actual servers, you can try the Interact-enable Actix chat demo.
+To get a taste of Interact as applied to actual servers, you can try the Interact-enable Actix chat demo (originally from [here](https://github.com/actix/actix/tree/master/examples/chat)).

 While the state of an Actix program is spread across a stack of Futures that may exist in multiple process thread, Interact has no difficulty in traversing it and presenting a whole picture.

 ### Summary of changes